Europe celebrates New Year amid heightened security

 Ramed up police presence in France

-Of those, 6,000 will be in Paris, where French Interior Minister Gerald Darmanin said over 1.5 million people are expected to attend celebrations on the Champs-Elysees.

-Darmanin cited a “very high terrorist threat” because, in part, of “what is happening in Israel and Palestine,” referring to the Israel-Hamas war.
+Some 90,000 police and security officers were deployed around France including along Champs-Elysees Avenue, where large crowds took in a multidimensional light show projected onto the Arc de Triomphe showcasing the history of Paris and sports on the menu for next year’s Summer Olympics in the city.

-New Year’s Eve celebrations in the French capital will centre on the 2024 Paris Olympic Games, including DJ sets, fireworks and video projections on the Arc de Triomphe.
+New Year’s Eve celebrations in the French capital centred on the 2024 Paris Olympic Games, including DJ sets, fireworks and video projections on the Arc de Triomphe.

-Other planned events include “the largest Mexican wave ever performed” and a “giant karaoke.”
+Other planned events included “the largest Mexican wave ever performed” and a “giant karaoke.”

+German authorities said they detained three more people in connection with a reported threat of a New Year’s Eve attack by Islamic extremists on the world-famous Cologne Cathedral.

-In Berlin, some 4,500 police officers are expected to keep order and avoid riots like a year ago.
+In Berlin, some 4,500 police officers worked to keep order and avoid riots like those seen a year ago.

-Police in the German capital issued a ban on the traditional use of firecrackers for several streets across the city.

 They also banned a pro-Palestinian protest in the Neukoelln neighbourhood of the city, which has seen several demonstrations since the 7 October attack by Hamas.